Public Relations (Mad Men)

 "Public Relations" is the season premiere of the fourth season of the American television drama series Mad Men, and the 40th overall episode of the series.
 It was written by series creator and executive producer Matthew Weiner, and directed by Phil Abraham.
 It originally aired on AMC in the United States on July 25, 2010.
-The episode takes place in November 1964, as the advertisement agency Sterling Cooper Draper Pryce has just started up, and Don Draper (Jon Hamm) is struggling with his divorce.
+The episode takes place in November 1964, about a year after the advertising agency Sterling Cooper Draper Pryce was started, and Don Draper (Jon Hamm) is struggling with his divorce.
 The agency partners are concerned about the narrow breadth of their client base, which is not helped by Don coming across as less than sympathetic in an interview with a trade magazine.
 Peggy Olson (Elisabeth Moss) attempts a viral marketing stunt to bring back a disgruntled client, with unexpected repercussions.
 Meanwhile, Don's ex-wife Betty (January Jones) is struggling to fit in with her new family, and Don encounters problems in his romantic life.

 "Public Relations" was heavily promoted in the weeks leading up to its airing, with an endorsement by President Obama and product tie-in by Mattel toys helping with publicity.
 Weiner expressed displeasure with what he considered a media revelation of plot details, though other journalists called his objections unwarranted.
 "Public Relations" was critically acclaimed by television critics, who expressed that the series returned to form.
 Upon airing, the episode was viewed by 2.92 million viewers and attained a 0.9 rating in the 18-49 demographic, according to Nielsen ratings.